iArcanic/pacific-tours-ccse-cw1/Docs/CcseCw2Report/report.md

 - **Containers**: Docker uses the concept of containers, which allows each service to be individually managed, meaning that resources can be efficiently allocated as needed [@preeth2015].
 - **Container isolation**: each Docker container is isolated, helping to maintain the overall security of the system as the application is confined to its execution environment [@bui2015].
 - **Architecture variety**: similar to [3.1.2.1 GitHub Actions](#3121-github-actions), Docker containers are capable of running a variety of different architectures such as Linux, Windows, MacOS, and more.
-- **Pipeline integrtation**: containers can easily integrate with the CI/CD workflow, allowing code to be fixed of bugs, containerised, and redeployed to the test environment, then pushed to production [@docker2024].
+- **Pipeline integration**: containers can easily integrate with the CI/CD workflow, allowing code to be fixed of bugs, containerised, and redeployed to the test environment, then pushed to production [@docker2024].
 - **Cost**: Docker has a very generous free tier which has near to unlimited usage on any device.

 #### 3.1.2.3 Google Cloud Platform (GCP)

-Google Cloud Platform (GCP) is a set of various physical assets, those being computers, virtual resources, servers, and hard disk drives all being serves in the form of virtual machines (VMs) rhat are held in various data centers across different regional locations [@google2024].
+Google Cloud Platform (GCP) is a set of various physical assets, those being computers, virtual resources, servers, and hard disk drives all being served in the form of virtual machines (VMs) that are held in various data centers across different regional locations [@google2024].
 GCP is therefore essentially a public cloud vendor that offers a suite of computing services that are globally accessible [@knox2023].

 The following cloud resources that GCP offers make it suitable for this ASP.NET Core C# web application's components:

 - **Google Artifact Registry (GAR)**: a collection of repositories suitable for the storage of Docker container images, preparing them for containers to be deployed to the web [@2google2024].
-- **Google Cloud SQL**: a fully managed relational database compatible with database software such as MySQL, PostgreSQL, and SQL server for a deployed web application[@3google2024].
+- **Google Cloud SQL**: a fully managed relational database compatible with database software such as MySQL, PostgreSQL, and SQL server for a deployed web application [@3google2024].
 - **Google Cloud Run** a managed compute platform that uses the Docker containers from GAR and runs them to be publically accessible on the internet using Google's scalable infrastructure [@4google2024].

 ## 3.2 CI/CD pipeline implementation